 Firearm Prohibitions after Conviction for a Domestic Violence Crime

-Louisiana prohibits people from possessing firearms for ten years after the completion of the person’s sentence, probation, and/or parole for committing a “domestic abuse battery,” as well as specified battery offenses against a dating partner.1 Note that federal law also prohibits the purchase and possession of firearms and ammunition by certain convicted domestic abusers.
+Louisiana prohibits people from possessing firearms for ten years after the completion of the person’s sentence, probation, and/or parole for committing a “domestic abuse battery,” as well as specified battery offenses against a dating partner.1 Note that federal law also prohibits the purchase and possession of firearms and ammunition by certain people convicted of domestic abuse.

 In 2018, Louisiana strengthened its laws prohibiting firearm possession with respect to individuals convicted of certain domestic violence offenses.
 The 2018 law provides that when a person has been sentenced for a crime of violence2 or felony committed upon a family member, household member, or dating partner,3 the court must issue a Uniform Abuse Prevention Order that generally prohibits contact between the defendant and the victim.
 In addition, upon issuing such an order the court shall “presume that the defendant poses a credible threat to the physical safety of the person or persons protected by the order,” and “shall order that the defendant be prohibited from possessing a firearm for the duration of the Uniform Abuse Prevention Order.”4

 Firearm Prohibitions for Persons Subject to Domestic Violence Restraining/Protective Orders